peter/versioned/README.md

 Node.js/Mongodb CMS API that we built to power the Swedish recipe website [köket.se](http://www.koket.se) in 2015.

-## Demo
+## Demo and API Doc

-There is an online demo of this API at [versioned.herokuapp.com](https://versioned.herokuapp.com).
+There is an online example application with Swagger API documentation at [versioned.herokuapp.com](https://versioned.herokuapp.com).

 ## Maturity